 Top of the page

 Electrical cardioversion is a treatment for an abnormal heartbeat, such as atrial fibrillation, supraventricular tachycardia, or ventricular tachycardia (VT).
-It uses a brief electrical shock to reset your heart's rhythm.
+Your doctor used a brief electrical shock to reset your heart's rhythm.

-After cardioversion, you may have redness, like a sunburn, where the patches were.
+After the procedure, you may have redness, like a sunburn, where the patches were.
 The medicines you got to make you sleepy may make you feel drowsy for the rest of the day.